-… that said, you’ll find this list lacking in one regard: the most successful cybercriminals are the ones who take great care to never to get caught, or even leave a clue as to their presence.
-That means that most lists like these are composed of men and organizations who were either careless or wanted the world to know they were there.
+… that said, you’ll find this list lacking in one regard: the most successful cybercriminals are the ones who take great care to never get caught, or even leave a clue as to their presence.
+That means that most lists like these are composed of organizations who wanted the world to know they were there, or people who are currently being investigated for being careless.
 Which is all well and good — no one’s going to deny that Gary McKinnon hacking into the NSA and costing the US $700,000 is problematic.
 But in the wider world of hacking, he and others like him are more of an annoyance than a mastermind, at least compared to the still unknown author of the SoBig.F Worm, which did $37.1 billion in damages around the globe.

-That said, here are some of the most powerful and dangerous groups and hackers we know of who are still a threat today.
+That said, here are some of the most powerful and dangerous groups and hackers we know of today.

 It took the FBI and other international crime organizations two years just to get this guy’s name, and now they’re offering three million dollars — the biggest bounty ever posted on a cybercriminal — to anyone who can help bring him to justice.
-Unfortunately, it seems as though Russian authorities have no intention of collecting: He now lives openly in Anapa, a run-down resort town on the Black Sea in southern Russia with a number of luxury cars and his own private yacht.
+Unfortunately, thanks to his partnership with Russian authorities, that looks unlikely to ever happen.
+While he may have once been a skilled cybercriminal, he now lives openly in Anapa, a run-down resort town on the Black Sea in southern Russia with a number of luxury cars and his own private yacht.

-To be clear, the Russian government has never admitted to working with him, but their refusal to arrest him and his sudden excess free time and money certainly begs the question.
+Of course, the Russian government has never admitted to working with him.
+But between the refusal to arrest him and his sudden excess free time and money, it seems a likely case.

 These days, he operates under usernames like slavik, lucky12345, pollingsoon, and others.
 As for what his next big move will be?
 It’s very likely we’ll never know.